 Some of the best family guard dogs tend to be substantial in size, loyal to loved ones, and reserved with strangers.
 As we can see, there are plenty of breeds to choose from that possess these valuable qualities.
 For more info on how to choose the best guard dog for your family, check out our Guard Dog Resource Guide.

 Of course, a home security system is your best bet for safeguarding your family and property from a potential break in.
-With Protect Your Home’s selection of ADT Monitored home security packages, you’re sure to find an option to help protect your home—with or without a fluffy guardian in the backyard.
+With a selection of ADT-monitored home security packages, you’re sure to find an option to help safeguard your home—with or without a fluffy guardian in the backyard.

 Images copyright: www.yourlocalsecurity.com